-On Todd Rhodes, the definitive source is Jim Gallert's article "Blue Sensation: The Todd Rhodes Story," which appeared in City Arts Quarterly, 4(1/2), 26 - 29, 49 (1989).
-Gallert's article includes a corrected discography of Rhodes' recordings as a leader (though it does not mention the Kitty Stevenson sides that ended up in the hands of Old Swing-Master).
+On Todd Rhodes, the definitive source is Jim Gallert's article "Blue Sensation: The Todd Rhodes Story," which appeared in City Arts Quarterly, 4(1/2), 26-29, 49 (1989).
+Gallert's article includes a corrected discography of Rhodes' recordings as a leader.
 Further material on Rhodes and Stevenson is in Lars Bjorn and Jim Gallert, Before Motown (University of Michigan Press, 2001).
 Ace CDCHD 856, Todd Rhodes and His Orchestra: Blues for the Red Boy—The Early Sensation Recordings, released in 2002, is a valuable collection of 28 tracks that Rhodes made for Sensation, mastered from the original acetates.
 The extensive liner notes are by Jim Gallert.

-Danny Wilson (http://www.bassharp.com) supplied further background about the Harmonicats and corrected our descriptions of the trio's instruments.
+Danny Wilson (http://www.bassharp.com) supplied further background about the Harmonicats and corrected our naïve descriptions of the trio's instruments.
 Peter Doyle provided information about four rare pop releases from Vitacoustic's last days, and a previously unknown Doc Wiley acetate.
 And Ferdie Gonzales supplied information about the elusive Old Swing-Master 33.
-Our label photos are drawn primarily from the collections of Tom Kelly and Peter Doyle.
+To a considerable extent, our label photos are drawn from the collections of Tom Kelly and Peter Doyle.
 David Morrison provided the scans of Vitacoustic 2.

 Click here to return to Red Saunders Research Foundation page.